Find Affordable College Courses

 Southwest Tech also claimed a spot on our Best Agriculture Schools list.
 It’s in the top 20% of all schools in this category.

-Read full report on Agriculture & Agriculture Operations at Southwest Wisconsin Technical College
+Full Agriculture & Agriculture Operations at Southwest Wisconsin Technical College Report

 $6,840 Average Tuition & Fees

-Northeast Iowa Community College came in at #11 in this year’s edition of the Best Value Agriculture Schools ranking.
+With a ranking of #11, Northeast Iowa Community College did quite well on this year’s best value schools for agriculture and agriculture operations students.
 NICC is a small public school located in the rural area of Calmar.

 The average tuition and fees for an out-of-state undergraduate student at NICC are $6,840 a year.
 After completing their degree, agriculture and agriculture operations graduates from NICC carry an average student debtload of $10,054.